codewithfaizan/SECUREU-Assignment/README.md

 ### Authentication
 - Session Based Authentication -
 - User will receive a unique token upon successful login, This token is set to the headers of each request for authentication.

-### Search Functionality
-- Enable users to search for notes based on keywords.

 ## API Endpoints
 <h4>Public</h4>